cancrizans/gutta/docs/installation.md

 Install **Python 3.10**.
 Go [here](https://www.python.org/downloads/release/python-3108/), select Windows installer, download and install.

+Important: make sure to toggle the option "add python to PATH".
+If you forget, you can just run the installation again with this option selected.

 ## Install git and git-bash

 Install **git for Windows** including **git-bash**.
 Go [here](https://gitforwindows.org/), download and install.